designer2k2/EMUcan/README.md

 ## Initialization

-To create connection with the EMU Can Base (600 by default)
+To start the library with EMU Can Base (600 by default)

 ```C++
 EMUcan emucan(0x600);